EddOliver/AggroFox/README.md

 <img src="http://images.teinteresa.es/tierra/Campo-debido-prolongada-sequia-verano_TINIMA20120726_0294_5.jpg" width="800">

-• The population in Mexico and in the world takes advantage
+• The population in Mexico and in the world takes advantage.

 • By 2050 the production of food suppose that double.

-• The amount of arable land does not increase
+• The amount of arable land does not increase.

-• The amount of water available it is decreasing
+• The amount of water available it is decreasing.

 • Disruption is needed sustainable.

 If only there was a way to monitor the field through a network of sustainable sensors, which could be monitored in real time 365 days a year, performing data analytics in the cloud to generate a sustainable risk taking information from the environment and above all being powered by solar cells ....... oh wait, there is Agrofox!